webmagic-io/docs/en/posts/ch1-overview/architecture.md

 Page WebMagic extraction process is the core of the object, which provides methods for extraction, save the results and so on.
 In the case of the fourth chapter, we will detail its use.

-#### 3. ReusltItems
+#### 3. ResultItems

-`ReusltItems` equivalent to a Map, which holds the result PageProcessor processing for use Pipeline.
+`ResultItems` equivalent to a Map, which holds the result PageProcessor processing for use Pipeline.
 Map and its API is very similar, it is worth noting that it has a field `skip`, if set to true, the Pipeline should not be processed.

 ### 1.2.3 Control crawler running engine --Spider